richard-parnaby-king/External-Followed-Link-Highlighter/README.md

 Chrome Extension: External Followed Link Highlighter
 ====================================================

-A simple extension that checks for external links on a webpage that do not have the attribute rel="nofollow" and highlights them with a red border.
+A simple extension that checks for external links on a webpage that do not have the attribute rel="nofollow"

 ## Installation

-Download the "<a href="https://github.com/richard-parnaby-king/External-Link-Checker/raw/master/External%20Followed%20Link%20Highlighter.crx">External Followed Link Highlighter.crx</a>" file.
+Copy the files into a folder on your computer.

+In Chrome, navigate to `chrome://extensions/`.
+Make sure the 'Developer mode' checkbox has been ticked.

+Click on the 'Load unpackaged extension' button, and navigate to the folder that contains these files.

 ## Usage